 They generally find out on their own and not through a traumatic conversation where their parents sit them down and admit that they have been lying to them for years.
 And rather than being traumatised, research reveals that actually:

 Children reported predominantly positive reactions on learning the truth.

 It turns out that the big discovery might not be as dramatic as some experts have led us to believe.

-Writing for Psychology today , Vanessa LoBue, “The Baby Scientist”, writes about her own experience of figuring out that Father Christmas wasn’t real and how, doing so, didn’t upset her at all:
+Writing for Psychology today , Vanessa LoBue, “The Baby Scientist”, writes about her own experience.
+She describes how she figured out that Father Christmas wasn’t real and how, doing so, didn’t upset her at all: